Thristhart/kitchensync-2024/README.md

 # kitchensync
-details will go here once this is more real
+details will go here once this is more real.